rayonlabs/chutes-miner/README.md

 ### 3. Configure your environment

+The chutes components are split into two separate sets of charts to support use with Karmada.

+The [chutes-miner](charts/chutes-miner/) charts contain the templates for the chutes miner API and associated components.

+The [chutes-miner-gpu](charts/chutes-miner-gpu/) charts contain the templates for the chutes miner components specifically used for GPU nodes.

+The [chutes-monitoring](charts/chutes-monitoring/) charts contain templates for the monitoring components, including metric federation from member clusters to the central karmada prometheus instance.
+The monitoring charts and values are automatically generated and deployed by ansible.

-Be sure to thoroughly examine [values](charts/values.yaml) and update according to your particular environment.
+Be sure to thoroughly examine the values for each set of charts and update according to your particular environment.

 Primary sections to update:

+### Chutes Miner

 #### a. validators